(All fields required)

 Job Corps is the nation’s largest career technical training and education program for low-income students ages 16 through 24.
 Established in 1964, Job Corps serves 60,000 young people each year.
 Students receive hands-on training in more than 100 career areas.
 There are 125 Job Corps centers located in 48 states, the District of Columbia and Puerto Rico.
 While in the program, students are provided housing at the center and receive basic medical care.
 Adolescent Medicine fellows work alongside faculty and Job Corps medical staff to provide medical care to students at Cincinnati’s Job Corps site.

 The Hamilton County Juvenile Court Youth Center is located at 2020 Auburn Ave. and known as 2020.
 It is a 160 secure bed, county detention facility.
-Adolescent Medicine fellows work alongside Adolescent Medicine clinicians and 2020 staff to perform health screenings on new admissions and management of ongoing medical conditions.
+Adolescent Medicine fellows work alongside Adolescent and Transition Medicine clinicians and 2020 staff to perform health screenings on new admissions and management of ongoing medical conditions.
 Many of the youth entering 2020 have had little contact with the medical system and have no medical documentation.
 Therefore, fellows are often the first to diagnose and manage their medical problems.
 The range of health concerns includes acute and chronic illnesses, mental illness, injuries, and drug intoxications.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900